1176 Cardigan eisteddfod: Background

 Rhys ap Gruffydd became the ruler uniting the whole of Deheubarth, covering southwest Wales, in 1155.
 This had followed years of battles with the English King Henry II.
 Rhys was made Lord of Ystrad Tywi or, commonly, the Lord Rhys.
 There followed a period of relative peace and security.
 In the early 1170s Henry II sought friendship with Rhys and confirmed his leadership of Deheubarth.
 In 1171 Rhys rebuilt Cardigan Castle in stone, as a political and military statement, making it his chief residence.

 Welsh princes commonly patronised professional bards at the time, who in return wrote poetry praising their sponsors.

 The gathering at Cardigan Castle in 1176 is recorded in the medieval chronicle Brut y Tywysogion.
 The next eisteddfod in Wales of any certainty took place circa 1451 in Carmarthen.

 Description

 According to Brut y Tywysogion, Lord Rhys announced the event a year in advance, "throughout Wales, England, Scotland, Ireland and the other islands", which suggests the event was on an unprecedented scale.
 Participants came from as far away as Ireland and France.
 It was held at Cardigan Castle over Christmas of 1176.
 Cardigan Castle was newly restored in stone and, by holding a tournament here rather than at the traditional base of Deheubarth at Dinefwr, Lord Rhys was making a statement to the old Norman and Welsh rulers.

 According to the 1770 'History of Wales' "a great feast" was held and "many hundreds of English, Normans, and others coming to Aberteifi [Cardigan], were very honourably received, and courteously entertained by Prince Rhys ...Rhys called all the bards or poets throughout all Wales to come thither ...the bards being seated, they were to answer each other in rhyme."
 Rhys awarded two chairs as prizes, one for the winner of the poetry competition and the other for music.
 The poetry chair went to a bard from Gwynedd, while the music prize went to the son of Eilon the Crythwr, a member of Rhys's court.
 Chairs were a valuable asset, normally reserved for people of high status.

-It has been conjectured that the idea for a cultural festival of music and poetry at Cardigan may have originated from a similar festival in France known as The Puy.
+It has been conjectured by historian Roger Turvey that the idea for a cultural festival of music and poetry at Cardigan may have originated from a similar festival in France known as The Puy.
 Rhys may have known about the tradition via his connections with the Norman French, or from soldiers returning from the continent.

+When asked about Turvey's theory, eisteddfod historian Hywel Teifi Edwards said, "It's conjecture, but there's no doubt that there was a bardic tradition of competition for status before this time."
+Edwards further stated that any foreign influence was an indication of how very cosmopolitan Medieval Wales had been.
+"It's a sign of a healthy culture to accept – and marry with – other cultures," he added.